bmeviauac01/datadriven/docs/en/seminar/mssql/index.md

         SELECT @@IDENTITY
         ```

-        It is recommended (though not required) to name the columns after `insert` to be unambiguous.
+        It is recommended (though not required) to name the columns after `INSERT` to be unambiguous.
 No value was assigned to the ID column, as the definition of that column mandates that the database automatically assigns a new value upon insert.
 We can query this ID after the insert is completed.

 1. One of the categories has the wrong name.
 Let us change _Tricycle_ to _Tricycles_!